Nancy Schneidenbach Green, MHA, OTR/L, RYT200, CIMI, HTP/A

 Christa Gallie-Weiss, MS, OTR/L, CAPS, RYT 200, CA

 Ms. Gallie-Weiss has always enjoyed great benefit from the mentor/mentee relationship, and from exchange of ideas.
-So, during her graduate studies, she decided to eventually pursue a career in academia, and joined the OTA program at Cabarrus College as an Adjunct Faculty member in 2012, and transitioned to the role of Academic Fieldwork Coordinator in 2013.
-She has since co-presented annually at the North Carolina Occupational Therapy Association’s Fall Conference regarding success strategies for OT fieldwork.
+She joined the OTA program at Cabarrus College as an Adjunct Faculty member in 2012, and transitioned to the role of OTA Academic Fieldwork Coordinator in 2013.
+She has since co-presented each year at the North Carolina Occupational Therapy Association’s (NCOTA) annual conference regarding success strategies for OT fieldwork.
+Ms. Gallie-Weiss currently volunteers as a reading tutor in the North Star Reading Program at a local school system; is involved with the NCOTA NC Mental Health Task Force; and was recently accepted to participate in the American Occupational Therapy Association’s (AOTA) Literacy Community of Practice.

-Ms. Gallie-Weiss considers herself a lifelong learner who enjoys asking questions, spending time with her family and friends, knitting and crocheting, yoga, and long walks with her dog.
+Ms. Gallie-Weiss considers herself a lifelong learner who enjoys asking questions, “aha!” moments, exploring, self-reflection on her yoga mat, spending time with her family and friends, and long walks with her dog.

 Molly Shannon, MS, OTR/L, ATP